RomHackStudios/RomHackStudios.github.io/pages/early-access.md

 ```
 What's New:
 - Added Dynamax [does not include Gigantamaxing]
-- Added room for storing 30 mons in the PC
+- Added room for storing 30 more mons in the PC
 ```

 {: .warning }